namitn04/BIOCOMPUTING/assignments/assignment_05/README.md

 echo "sucess!"

-#### I made a variable for my assignment_05 dir and the navigated to it.
+#### I made a variable for my assignment_05 dir and then navigated to it.
 I then added an echo line for a sanity check and ran the script with the same command as I did before.
-I then added another a second echo line for another sanity check and made a for loop that iterates through every forward read in the data directory, as that is how the 02 script parses, and runs the 02_run_fastp on all those reads.
+I then added another a second echo line for another sanity check and made a for loop that iterates through every forward read in the data directory, as that is how the 02 script parses.
+The for loop runs the 02_run_fastp.sh on all those reads.
 Finally I echo "sucess!" to see if my code works.

 ## Task 6 - Delete all the data files and start over